Senior Manager, Business Process Management

 The health care industry’s evolving definitions of “health”, “health services”, and “prevention”.
 How will policy, systems and clinical education evolve to support consumer demand and clinical advancements that stretch traditional boundaries?
 I continue to watch how health care systems and community social/emotional support services are forging unique partnerships and leveraging technology to offer innovative person-centered approaches to ensuring access, coordination and quality.

 I have worked as a leader of interdisciplinary teams within community hospital and public health settings and a large integrated health system.
-At Kaiser Permanente Northern California Regional and National Offices I have served as a trusted advisor for senior executive leaders and have led a broad array of initiatives including those that focus on quality and performance improvement, EHR implementation, evaluation of contract services, accreditation and regulatory compliance, inter-regional collaboration and knowledge management.
+At Kaiser Permanente Northern California Regional and National Offices I have served as a trusted advisor for senior executive leaders and have led a broad array of initiatives including those that focus on care delivery quality and performance improvement, EHR implementation, evaluation of contract services, accreditation and regulatory compliance, inter-regional collaboration and knowledge management.

 Interests and experience